brendanhoran/cangjians.github.io/contribute.md

 Once you are happy with it, publish the tarball on the website so that users can download it.

-_**Todo:** Detail how to publish the tarball._
+All there is to do is to place the new tarball in the `downloads/$project/` folder in the `cangjians.github.io` source tree, then commit and push it.

-Finally, you need to tag the commit from which you made the release:
+Finally, you need to tag the commit from which you made the release.
+Back in the source tree of the project you are releasing:

 ```
 $ git tag vMAJOR.MINOR